Ivy: Templated Deep Learning for Inter-Framework Portability: Appendices

 \subsection{Framework-Specific Runtime Analysis}

-The framework-specific \textit{percentage} runtimes for each Ivy core method which exhibits Ivy overhead, separated into the 3 groups groups outlined in Section \ref{sec:RuntimeAnalysis}, are presented in Figure \ref{fig:ratio_runtime_analysis_combined}.
+The framework-specific \textit{percentage} runtimes for each Ivy core method which exhibits Ivy overhead, separated into the 3 code groups (a) backend, (b) Ivy compilable and (c) Ivy eager (all explained in Section \ref{sec:RuntimeAnalysis}), are presented in Figure \ref{fig:ratio_runtime_analysis_combined}.
 The results are presented for each specific backend framework, unlike Figure \ref{fig:runtime_analysis} which provides percentage runtimes averaged across all backend frameworks.

-The framework-specific \textit{absolute} runtimes for each Ivy core method which exhibits Ivy overhead, separated into the 3 groups groups outlined in Section \ref{sec:RuntimeAnalysis}, are presented in Figure \ref{fig:abs_runtime_analysis_combined}.
+The framework-specific \textit{absolute} runtimes for each Ivy core method which exhibits Ivy overhead, separated into the 3 code groups (a) backend, (b) Ivy compilable and (c) Ivy eager (all explained in Section \ref{sec:RuntimeAnalysis}), are presented in Figure \ref{fig:abs_runtime_analysis_combined}.
 The results are presented for each specific backend framework, unlike Figure \ref{fig:runtime_analysis} which provides absolute runtimes averaged across all backend frameworks.